 Lets automate things securely!

 The chase for shorter time to market almost always involves automation in some kind of form, but the rush for implementing it can sometimes introduce security issues.
-Organisations might gain speed but the question is often at what cost of security?
+Organizations might gain speed but the question is often at what cost of security?
 In this blogpost and several more to come we will talk a bit about how automation can increase security when done right, but also introduce new security issues if rushed and decisions are made as we go.

 What we at TRUESEC do.